UQatKIT/PySDE/README.md

 # PySDE: A Light-Weight Numerical Integrator for Stochastic Differential Equations

+> [!IMPORTANT]
+> PySDE is a library developed in the course of a research project, not as a dedicated tool.
+As such, it has been tested for a number of example use cases, but not with an exhaustive test suite.
+Therefore, we currently do not intend to upload this library to a public index.

 PySDE is a light-weight numerical integrator for stochastic differential equations (SDEs).
 More specifically, we consider vector-valued diffusion processes $\mathbf{X}_t$ on $\Omega\in\mathbb{R}^{d_X}$, continuously indexed over time $t\in\mathbb{R}$.
 PySDE solves corresponding SDEs of the form